Polarization modes of gravitational waves in scalar-tensor-Rastall theory: Rastall theory and its generalizations

 Here, $ \omega $ is the coupling parameter, and the action of the matter field $ S_M $ is a functional of the metric $ g_{\mu\nu} $ and the matter field $ \psi $.

 Varying the action with respect to $ g_{\mu\nu} $ and $ \phi $ respectively, one derives the field equations:

 where $ T $ is defined as $ T \equiv g^{\mu\nu}T_{\mu\nu} $.

-By combining Rastall theory and Brans-Dicke theory, Ref.~\cite{Carames:2014twa} formulated Brans-Dicke-Rastall theory.
-In the context of Brans-Dicke theory, the Newtonian constant $ G $ is identified with $ 1/ \phi $.
-Therefore, in Brans-Dicke-Rastall theory, Eq.~\eqref{Rastall_modify} is transformed as
+By combining Rastall theory and BD theory, Ref.~\cite{Carames:2014twa} formulated BDR theory.
+In the context of BD theory, the Newtonian constant $ G $ is identified with $ 1/ \phi $.
+Therefore, in BDR theory, Eq.~\eqref{Rastall_modify} is transformed as